Key Takeaways

 Tree service insurance is not one policy.
 Most operations carry four to six coverages depending on the work, crew size, and contracts they take.

-Progressive describes tree service insurance as customized business insurance for operations that trim, maintain, and remove trees.
+Tree service insurance is a package of policies for operations that trim, maintain, and remove trees.
 The package protects against employee injury, property damage to clients, vehicle accidents, and equipment loss.

 Answer a few questions about your operation and see which coverages apply to your specific work.